Senza/System-Inventory/README.md

-# System-Inventory by Senza Technologies
+# System-Inventory
-A retail management system built by <b>Senza Technologies<b>
+A retail management system